AnkeNiedermaier/design-modeling-tools-public/README.md

 ## Installed PythonPart Scripts
 If the installation was successfull, the individual PythonParts **Creat3DfromArea.pyp**, **DrawBodyOnPlane.pyp**, **FlattenCurves.pyp**, **PolygonizeArea.pyp** and **ProjectOnPlan.pyp** can be found in the ALLPLAN Library:
-`Office` → `ALLPLAN GmbH` → `DesignAndModelingTools`
+`Office` → `ALLPLAN GmbH` → `DesignAndModelingTools`\
-Besides this, they are also added to the ActionBar in a new created task area DesignAndModelingTool in the tasl Plug-ins.
+Besides this, they are also added to the ActionBar in a new created task area **DesignAndModelingTools** in the tasl Plug-ins.

-# Workflows
+# Workflow
 Although the single PythonParts cover different use-cases, the structure of the corresponding palette is more or less the same.
 They all contain the sections:
 - **Object selection**
 - **Format**
 - **Creation**

-and the **..OnPlane** PythonParts additionally one for the **Plane definition**.
+and the **..OnPlane** PythonParts additionally one for the **Plane definition**.\
+For the latter the definition of a plane is necessary first, whereas for the others the palette content is shown directly when the PythonPart is started.

+## Plane definition
+To specify the plane on which the objects should be projected, the PythonParts **DrawBodyOnPlane** and **ProjectOnPlane** reqiure the input of 3 points as stated in the dialog line